sharadkap/kromax/README.txt

 Tick the Allow In Incognito box to use it in incognito mode.

 (In Chrome) At the bottom of the page, click Keyboard Shortcuts, and add a shortcut to open the popup.

+Note: In Firefox, you will have to reinstall the plugin every time you start a new browsing session.